Why economic complexity is the root cause of the polycrisis

 A larger transactional surface provides:

-This is the only thing that 'drives' economic activity (and in corollary, CO2-emissions).
+This is the only thing that 'drives' economic activity (and in corollary, CO2-emissions for example).

 Waterbed effects

 Targeting an extremely small group of actors to reduce settlement will therefore ONLY result in forcing the rest of the actors to absorb the resulting excess on the existing surface.
-The system cannot do anything else but settle supply and demand as fast as possible using the full capacity of the surface.
+Targeting indivuals actors to change behavior only induces waterbed effects: in aggregate, the system cannot do anything else but settle supply and demand as fast as possible using the full capacity of the surface.
 If the surface provides more settlement-capacity than the system needs, curbing settlement at one place will just increase settlement elsewhere, by natural law, by statistical inference, by thermodynamic irreversibility.
 One does not defy this principle.
 Mankind cannot defy this logic.
 Humans cannot defy the natural universe.
 Policy-making cannot get away with ignorance of this physical fact.

 We cannot control individual behavior, it is determined by systemic market microstructure.
 Transactional space at current complexity-levels incentivizes behavior much more than legal and regulatory frameworks